 Oahu Eats & Drinks > Best Lunch in Waikiki

-We’re lucky enough to work from home and often enjoy lunch time in Waikiki.
+We work from home and often take our lunch break in Waikiki.
 You can find an abundance of casual eateries ideal for a midday meal in Waikiki, they’re perfect pit-stops for refueling.
 From a quick burger and fish n’ chips, to a Japanese set meal and Hong Kong dim sum (yum cha), Waikiki’s food scene is so ono (delicious).

 Duke’s Lane Market & Eatery

 Duke’s Lane Market & Eatery hero eatery is Basalt, a highly-rated restaurant and bar catering to a sophisticated palate.
 Casual lunch eats include tasty salads and burgers.
 Add a side of fries (French, garlic, togarashi, and waffle).
 There are also food outlets where you can grab and go a meal.

 Momosan Waikiki is ramen and sake bar by Iron Chef Masaharu Morimoto with a beer-garden-like outdoor area opposite Waikiki Beach.
 Perfect for lunch!
 The ramen is sensational.
 Pair it with fantastic Japanese bites like tetsunabe pork gyoza or bao buns (pork belly or soft shell crab).

 Paia Fish Market Waikiki is a seafood-focused cafe that was made famous in Paia, Maui, now open in Waikiki, Oahu.
 Fresh local fish is their trademark, choose from mahimahi, ono, snapper, ahi, salmon, and opah.
 It’s an obvious place to get your fish fix but not everything on the menu is seafood.